hannahro15/CI-Halloween-Hackathon-25/README.md

 ## Meet the team
 We are Codebusters, the team behind Purranormal:
 - Hannah Olbrich - Scrum Master, Agile
-- Dion
+- Dion - App functionality, Visual Design/Artist
-- Aleksandra
+- Aleksandra - Frontend Developer
-- Magdalena
+- Magdalena - Authentication
-- Taiwo
+- Taiwo - Frontend Developer
-- Fanxiang Meng
+- Fanxiang Meng - Documentation

 ## Acknowledgements
 - A big thank you to the Code Institute team and hackathon organisers for their continuous support and guidance throughout this project.